Simplix-Softworks/Cirrus/README.md

 goal of Cirrus is to aim for maximum compatibility.
 Cirrus had been tested on several well-known BungeeCord-Forks as well on all Spigot versions beginning from 1.16.5 till the latest release.
 The first-ever way of creating menus for Velocity.

+# Cirrus v3.
+Currently Cirrus v3 is under active development.
+Message Leonhard#5800 on Discord to get in touch & help with the development process.

 # WIP